fs-feup/autonomous-systems/docs/tutorials/coding_environment.md

 ## File Strucure and Guidelines

+**THIS SECTION IS ONLY MEANT FOR THE CREATION OF NEW PARTS OF THE PROJECT**

 A package in ROS2 can be created via the command line.
 The created project already constructs a certain file structure.
-However, some changes and additions ought to be mande in order for it to meat the guidelines established.
+However, some changes and additions ought to be made in order for it to meat the guidelines established.
 To create a project:
 1. Run ```ros2 pkg create --build-type "ament_cmake" --node-name "<node_name>" "<package_name>"```
 2. Add Doxyfile to the root directory (can be inside or outside the folder created, I would advise outside)
 3. Create test folder inside the folder created (beside src folder)